 Let's be honest.
 We KNOW that our kids are experiencing extreme emotions, but we are given some pretty academic interventions to "reduce unwanted behaviors" as if those behaviors just show up out of nowhere.

 Ready to geek out with me for a second?
 If not skip to the next paragraph! :D

-Applied Behavior Analysis (ABA) is an ever-expanding field which began with almost robotic-like interventions (Discrete Trial Therapy) and has now broadened to include models like the Early Start Denver Model (ESDM is nearly all play based and build independence) and Relationship Development Intervention (RDI is a fun way of connecting with one another!).
+Applied Behavior Analysis (ABA) is an ever-expanding field which began with almost robot-like interventions (Discrete Trial Therapy) and has now broadened to include models like the Early Start Denver Model (ESDM is nearly all play based and builds independence) and Relationship Development Intervention (RDI is a fun way of connecting with one another!).

 ABA has yet to create a method of teaching, or expanding upon, emotional intelligence beyond recognition of emotional dispositions from facial and postural cues.

-This is where Functional Emotional Fitness comes in to support all the wonderful interventions that you've already been learning and using.
+This is where Subconscious RestructuringTM comes in to support all the wonderful interventions that you've already been learning and using.

 In my house, with my kid's diagnosis, my twenty year background in Autism helped me to recognize a few major truths:

 1- I could teach my kid anything I wanted him to know

 1a - I had no idea what he was interested in

 2 - He was very accommodating about working with others